pestrela/music/traktor/README.md

 and [DJ collection conversion](#DJ-collection-converters) between softwares perfectly for free.

-Finally, there is a lot of info on [how to optimize your laptop](#DJ-Software-optimization), general tips for [Windows](#Windows-usage), [shortcuts](#What-shortcuts-you-added-for-Youtube-Google-and-Discogs) for youtube and discogs, plus some [uncategorized topics](#Other-topics)
+Finally, there is a lot of info on [how to optimize your laptop](#DJ-Software-optimization), general tips for [Windows](#Windows-usage), Youtube and Disocgs [keyboard shortcuts](#What-shortcuts-you-added-for-Youtube-Google-and-Discogs), plus some [uncategorized topics](#Other-topics)

-Below a detailed [table of contents](#Table-of-Contents) of the whole thing and a [MindMap picture](#MindMap-Summary) to get you started.
+Below a detailed [table of contents](#Table-of-Contents) of the whole thing, and a [MindMap picture](#MindMap-Summary) to get you started.

-PS: If you are looking for Trance, 80s and Top-40 music please find my online sets in my website: https://djestrela.com/
+PS: Feel free to check my mixes!
+Major styles are Trance, 80s and Top-40 live recordings: https://djestrela.com/

 # Table of Contents